Back to Main Page Mirage Aircraft for

 Conversion Notes

 Originally every aircraft available on this website had been tested on my own systems in both FS98 and FS2000 or FS2002 to verify compatibility.
-More recently testing has been limited to FS2000, FS2002, and FS2004.
+More recently testing has been limited to FS2004 and FSX/P3D.
+Since older versions are not entirely compatible these notes may help.

 FS2000/FS2002 → FS2004 (FS9)

 Floating aircraft and loss of animation.
-A problem with all aircraft not designed using Gmax or FSDSv2 and flown in FS2004 is the loss of all animation.
-This is most obviously seen in the loss of extended landing gear so that the aircraft appear to float over the ground (Star Wars style) when taxiing.
+A problem with all aircraft not designed for FS2002 or earlier and flown in FS2004 is the loss of all animation.
+This is most obviously seen in the loss of extended landing gear so that the aircraft appear to float over the ground (Star Wars LandSpeeder style) when taxiing.
 In flight the aircraft behave normally for the most part (see comments below) except that the control surfaces, air brakes, exhaust (if animated), etc., no longer move.

 No animation causes the landing gear to not appear so the aircaft appears to float.